Consensys/linea-specification/README.md

-# Linea zk-EVM specification
+# Linea zkEVM specification

-This repository hosts the specification of the constraint system underlying Linea's zk-EVM.
+This repository hosts the specification of the constraint system underlying Linea's zkEVM.

 Constraints are mathematical equations and a constraint system is a collection of such equations.
 Linea’s constraint system aims to capture the logic of valid EVM executions.